pdjr-signalk-plugins/sunphases/README.md

 2. Process all defined notification rules.

-The default value for *heartbeat* is 60 which will cause the plugin to perform a refresh every minute.

-The *notifications* array property consists of one or more notification rules each of which identifies a time window and the notifications that should be raised when the current time of day is within and outwith this range.
+The *notifications* property is an array of of one or more *notification* rules each of which identifies a time window and the notifications that should be raised when the current time of day is within and outwith this range.

 Each notification rule can include the following properties.